 About Duquesne’s Online Master of Science in Nursing (MSN) Program

-The Duquesne University School of Nursing is top ranked in U.S. News and World Report’s 2017 Best Online Graduate Nursing Programs.
+The Duquesne University School of Nursing is top-ranked in U.S. News and World Report’s 2017 Best Online Graduate Nursing Programs.
 The MSN program’s concentration in nursing education provides aspiring educators with the skills and knowledge that they will need to instruct future professionals.
-For more information, visit Duquesne University’s MSN program website.
+For more information, visit Duquesne University’s MSN program page.

 Nurse Source.org, “Nurse Educator”